nelson-social/community/CodeOfConduct.md

 # nelson.social Code of Conduct

-This Code of Conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
+Nelson is home to people from all over the world who have a diverse set of skills, personalities, backgrounds and experiences.
+This diversity is wonderful, and we are committed to ensuring that the nelson.social community is a safe, enjoyable and thriving environment for the largest number possible of Nelson residents, their friends and family members.

-We are committed to providing a friendly, safe and welcoming environment for everyone regardless of qualities such as their gender identity or expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, nationality, ethnicity, socioeconomic status, family structure, spirituality, religion (or lack thereof), education, or other personal traits.
+To that end, we will strive to make this a friendly, safe and welcoming environment for everyone regardless of qualities such as their gender identity or expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, nationality, ethnicity, socioeconomic status, family structure, spirituality, religion (or lack thereof), education, or other personal traits.
 We particularly celebrate diversity and do not tolerate bigotry or prejudice.

+As a community, we expect any participant to act according to the following ground rules.
+They ensure that everyone within the community is clear about the behaviour that is expected of them, and that newcomers know what kind of environment they can expect to find here.

-This is a living document, and the nelson.social team will amend this document as necessary to ensure the safety of our users.
+This is a living document, and the nelson.social team welcome your feedback.
+We will amend this document as necessary to ensure the safety of our users.

-This is not a legal document and our team will address gray areas as they arise.
-This document is to provide insight into the values that drive moderation decisions, and help you understand what you're siging up for.
+## Guiding principle

+*If you wouldn't do it in Oso Negro, don't do it on nelson.social*

+## Consequences of Unacceptable Behavior

+Unacceptable behavior from any community member, including those with decision-making authority, will not be tolerated.

+Anyone asked to stop unacceptable behavior is expected to comply immediately.

+If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning.

-## The land
+## Reporting Guidelines

-The city of Nelson exists on the traditional unceeded territory territories of the Sinixt, the Syilx, and the Ktunaxa peoples, and is home to many diverse indigenous persons including the Metis.
-We are grateful to be able to live in this wonderful place, and to have the opportunity to provide this service to the people here.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please [notify a community organizer](mailto:admin@mastodon.social) as soon as possible.

+Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.

 ## Goals